joindin/joindin-api/talks.md

 *  ``starred``: If the user is authenticated, boolean value indicating whether the user has starred this talk or not.
 For unauthenticated users, this field will always be false.
 *  ``starred_count``: Calculated field showing how many times this talk has been starred.
 *  ``speakers``: An array of the speakers giving the session.
 If the speaker has claimed the talk, this includes a speaker_uri which points to their user record.  *See also* [users]({{ site.baseurl}}/users.html)
 *  ``tracks``: An array of the tracks that this talk is in, if any.
-Just shows track labels
+Shows track labels and a URI for each track.
 *  ``website_uri``: The page for this talk on the main joind.in website

 ## Talk Hypermedia